What Is ISO 14001 Certification?

 Risk Reduction

-Minimize environmental incidents, fines, and liability exposure.
+Reduce environmental incidents, enforcement actions, and liability exposure.

-Cost Savings
+Cost Control

 Regulatory Confidence

-Demonstrate systematic compliance management.
+Demonstrate systematic identification and management of compliance obligations.

 Market Access